-George Michael Still Not Buried Two Months After Shocking Death
+George Michael Still Not Buried Two Months After Shock Death

 Award attendees said that George Michael’s former bandmates struggled to keep their emotions in check as they paid their emotional tribute to him.

-Andrew Ridgeley described Michael as his “beloved friend,” “an icon of his era,” and “the greatest singer-songwriter of his generation” saying that on Christmas Day 2016 his beloved friend, George Michael, was lost.
+Andrew Ridgeley described Michael as his “beloved friend,” “an icon of his era,” and “the greatest singer-songwriter of his generation”; saying that on Christmas Day 2016 his beloved friend, George Michael, was lost.

 “A supernova in a ferment of shining stars had been extinguished, and it felt like the sky had fallen in.
 We larked around and laughed a lot, we were the best of friends.
 George’s contribution to the great archive of contemporary music rests alongside the immortals.”